 The Windermere Community Fitness Park Project team of teachers, parents, volunteers and community members is deeply grateful to all of the individuals and corporations who have donated money, time, and resources to help make phase one of Windermere Community Fitness Park a reality.
 With phase two in the fundraising stage, we invite you to pledge your 100% tax-free donation!

-Windermere Community Fitness Park will be the home of Vancouver’s first dedicated outdoor table tennis court as phase two of the park is approved.
+Windermere Community Fitness Park will be the home of Vancouver’s first dedicated outdoor table tennis court as phase two of the park is approved and fund raising for the $45,000 addition begins in earnest.
 Table tennis is the world’s second largest participation sport, second only to soccer.
 And like soccer, personal equipment cost is not a barrier to participation.
 A pair of sneakers, an entry level racquet, a few balls and you’re all set to develop mad skills, balance, reaction time, endurance, power and coordination.

 Bring your smart phone to the fitness park!
 Our new “scan to learn” information system for finding out how to use the stations at Windermere Community Fitness park is now complete.
 The online information system was a collaboration between Brad White, Windermere PE Director, and a local volunteer who just happens to be a retired NSCA-certified Personal Trainer who worked the front lines of fitness centres with the city of Vancouver for 35 years!
 How’s that for fortuitous?